19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 “officer of customs” has the same meaning as in the Customs Act (Cap.
 70);

-“officer of the Bureau” means the Director or any officer of the Central Narcotics Bureau;
+“officer of the Bureau” means the Director or any person appointed under section 3 as a Deputy Director, an Assistant Director or an officer of the Central Narcotics Bureau;

+[2/2006 wef 01/03/2006]

 “opium” means any substance containing in any quantity morphine and one or more of the following, namely, codeine, narcotine, papaverine and thebaine but does not include poppy-straw which is not mixed in any such substance;